 Your hero shot is the most important piece of real estate on your website.

-It’s the image people see the moment they arrive on your homepage or other landing page - the section above the fold - and it’s the deciding factor between a visit or a bounce.
+It’s the image people see the moment they arrive on your homepage or another landing page - the section above the fold - and it’s the deciding factor between a visit or a bounce.

 As you can see in the image above, KlientBoost’s hero shot is extremely simple.
 Your eyes are immediately drawn to the value proposition and then the Call to Action (CTA).